LIFE IN HAPPY VALLEY

 WHEAT

 Originally known as Bald Hill, the community was renamed Wheat in 1881 when the post office was established by Henry Franklin Wheat.
-Community residents shopped or mailed their letters at the McKinney General Store, filled their tanks at the Watson Service Station, and likely attended services at one of three churches - George Jones Baptist, Crawford Cumberland Presbyterian, and Methodist.
+Community residents shopped or mailed their letters at the McKinney General Store, filled their gas tanks at the Watson Service Station, and likely attended services at one of three churches - George Jones Baptist, Crawford Cumberland Presbyterian, or Methodist.
 Students in grades 1 through 12 attended the Wheat School.
 The Masonic Lodge was a "Moon Lodge," meeting on or near the full moon each month.
 Peach orchards blanketed the countryside; in 1935, Highland Orchard, Wheat's second largest orchard, shipped 20,000 bushels.

 Learn More